CONGREGATION HISTORY

 ERECTED

-In the winter of 1949 the men of the congregation met to decide on a permanent building site for a church building.
-Arrangements were made to purchase a portion of the Roy Etherize property facing what was then the new Highway 81.
+In the winter of 1949, the men of the congregation met to decide on a permanent building site for a church building.
+Arrangements were made to purchase a portion of the Roy Etherize property facing what was then the new Highway 81, now 15340 Main Street.
 The property was surveyed, purchased and deeded to the Lytle Church of Christ for $1000.
 The money was a gift from Mr.& Mrs. Zach Pruitt.
 The deed set forth Zach Pruitt, Clovis Young and Frank Neville as the first Trustees for the newly formed congregation.
-In early 1950 the foundation for the new building and the baptistery was poured.
+In early 1950, the foundation for the new building and the baptistery was poured.

 The building was constructed of cinder blocks for the outer walls.
 Most of the lumber was purchased in Moore, Texas from a building being torn down.
-Most of the lumber was thick and rough sawn.
-For the most part it was pure heart pine and extremely hard.
+Most of said lumber was thick and rough sawn and was, for the most part, pure heart pine and extremely hard.
 Frank Neville (local cabinet maker and carpenter) undertook the task of resawing the old lumber into suitable dimensions for trusses and floor joists.
-The walls were equipped with casement type windows that could be opened for ventilation.
-Flooring was center match oak wood.
-In later years, following construction of the main building, classrooms and a fellowship meeting room were added.
+The walls were equipped with casement type windows that could be opened for ventilation and the flooring was center match oak wood.
+In later years, following construction of the main building, classrooms, a fellowship hall, kitchen and restrooms were added.
 Hundreds were baptized in the concrete baptistery and untold thousands have visited during the worship service over the years.

 BUILDING